 For your site to be optimized for artificial intelligence and machine learning, however, you need to make the topic and value of your material clear.
 Using a schema markup can be an important part of this process.
 It will tell Google what your site contains, helping the algorithm know when to display your material in the SERPs.
 It will also aid in ranking well for voice queries using voice search as a range of devices start to handle queries and results.

 Using schema tags can also be a powerful way to improve the appearance of your site on the SERPs.
 Google offers a handful of rich snippets that help to attract the attention of users because they offer a visually-pleasing listing.
 When you optimize your content with schema, you can be sure that your content is prepared to take advantage of any rich snippet that becomes available.
 To discover the added value of schema tags, check out this white paper on schema and SEO success.

 Google used to also like to track the queries and sites that visitors click on and use this insight to inform decisions made in future SERPs.
 As of Q3 2018 and post-GDPR they are pulling back on personalized search.

 As a site owner, however, this demonstrates the importance of a strong distribution plan and engaging titles and meta descriptions.
 Your distribution plan will expose more people to your material, building awareness and traffic.
 Your descriptions and title will also encourage people to click on your material.
 When users show a preference for your page, then your site will be featured in more personalized SERPs for those users.

-The SERP can sound confusing for many site owners because they are regularly in flux and do not even necessarily appear the same way for two different people.
-The better you understand the search results pages, however, the easier it will be to grasp where you need to optimize and what can be done to build your site a strong following and great business growth.
+SERPs can sound confusing for many site owners because they are regularly in flux and do not even necessarily appear the same way for two different people.
+The better you understand the SERPs including mobile SERPs, however, the easier it will be to grasp where you need to optimize and what can be done to build your site a strong following and great business growth.
 If you’re looking to learn more about how you can succeed in SEO, sign up for a demo of our platform.